aaronjanse/asciidots/readme.md

 -w                Run the program without using ncurses.
 This can fix problems related to Windows.

 -l [line-count]   When not in compatibility mode, reserve the specified number of the lines for displaying the program

--q                Don't manually move dots a step at a time when inside a library.
-Instead, don't inside libraries move automatically with no delay
 ```

 This is how one might debug a program for 300 ticks while running it automatically with a delay of 0.05 seconds: